derrekyoung/appd-agent-management/README.md

 # AppDynamics Agent Management

 A collection of scripts to handle agent downloads, installs and upgrades.
+Will sync controller info, account info, and Analytics agent info.

-Supports:
+## Supports:
-* Java agent
+* Install/upgrade the Java agent
+    * Will sync controller-info.xml underneath the conf/ and verNNN/conf/ directories.
+* Install/upgrade the Machine agent
+    * Will sync controller-info.xml underneath the conf/ directory.
+    * Sync extensions
-* Machine agent
+* Install/upgrade the Analytics agent within the Machine agent
+    * Sync properties for the Analytics agent (endpoint, account name, access key, proxy info)
-* DB agent
+* Install/upgrade the DB agent

-Will sync controller info, account info, and Analytics agent connection details underneath the Machine Agent.
+    * Will sync controller-info.xml underneath the conf/ directory.

+## Requirements
+* Linux only
+* Python 2.7+ on the central operator/distribution server
+* Python Fabric on the central operator/distribution server
+* Unzip utility available on the destination servers

-## Getting Started
+# Getting Started
 1. Download the latest release from https://github.com/derrekyoung/appd-agent-management/releases/latest
 1. Unzip the release and run `chmod u+x *.sh` on the files in the release directory so that your user can execute the scripts.
+1. Execute local installs/upgrades by running `local-agent-install.sh`.
+See below.
+1. Execute remote installs/upgrades by running `./remote-agent-install.sh`.
+See below.

 # Functionality